mdn/content/files/en-us/learn/server-side/express_nodejs/development_environment/index.md

    The code imports the "http" module and uses it to create a server (`createServer()`) that listens for HTTP requests on port 3000.
 The script then prints a message to the console about what browser URL you can use to test the server.
 The `createServer()` function takes as an argument a callback function that will be invoked when an HTTP request is received — this returns a response with an HTTP status code of 200 ("OK") and the plain text "Hello World".

+   > [!NOTE]
-   > **Note:** Don't worry if you don't understand exactly what this code is doing yet!
+   > Don't worry if you don't understand exactly what this code is doing yet!
 We'll explain our code in greater detail once we start using Express!

 2. Start the server by navigating into the same directory as your `hellonode.js` file in your command prompt, and calling `node` along with the script name, like so: